MaybeShewill-CV/bisenetv2-tensorflow/README.md

 1) The origin paper can reach a miou of 73.4 on cityscapes validation dataset which is outperformer than my implementation.
-I suspect the reason may be I did not use the standard synchronized bn in training procedure and I did not use OHEM while training.
+I suspect the reason may be I did not use the standard synchronized bn in training procedure.
 Sereval experiments was doing recently.
 I will upload new model if I'm able to train a better one.
 2) Sereval params mentioned in the paper was not very clear for me.
 Here is a brief look at my confusion https://github.com/ycszen/BiSeNet/issues/2